HARVESTING THE NEW ART WORLD

 about the way he chooses artists for the flat files was also very influential

 in the way I choose artists for "hit & run".
-He said that not all the
+He said that not

 artists in the flat files were at the same level (and I interpreted that to